 Andrew regularly works cases throughout the country with local counsel.
 He is a member of the Cass County (Indiana) Bar and Indiana State Bar Associations.
 In addition to his civil litigation practice, Andrew provides pro bono services and is Cass County’s representative to Indiana’s Pro Bono District V Board of Directors.

 Since moving to Logansport in 1996, Andrew has been involved in a wide range of community activities.
 A past president of Logan’s Landing Association, Andrew was also a board member on the Logansport’s Downtown Improvement Organization, Cass County Red Cross, Cass County Community Foundation, Pastoral Council at All Saints Catholic Church and the Principal Advisory Committee for All Saints Catholic School.
 He is a faculty member of the Indiana Continuing Legal Education Foundation.
-He has served as a coach for his sons’ sports teams and is also actively involved in Cass County 4-H.
+He has served as a coach for his sons’ sports teams and is on the Board of Directors for the Cass County 4-H Association.

 Starr Austen & Miller was lead Plaintiffs’ counsel in a class action filed on behalf of approximately 300 Ohio residents who had their brokerage accounts improperly liquidated without authority by Defendants.
 This case pended in Ohio state court.

 Starr Austen & Miller represented a group of approximately 100 individuals in Indiana State Court against Edward D. Jones & Company for marketed shares or interests in certain real estate limited partnerships to the Indiana plaintiffs group.

 Starr Austen & Miller represented a group of approximately 30 individuals in Indiana State Court again Edward D. Jones & Company for marketed various oil and gas limited partnerships to the Indiana Plaintiffs group.